apache/apisix-website/website/docs/general/contributor-guide.md

 id: contributor-guide
 title: Contributor Guide
 keywords:
+- API gateway
 - APISIX
-- api6
-- API gateway
-- API hosting
-- Security
 - Apache APISIX
-- apisix gateway
-- Ingress Controller
-- Service Mesh
-- Microservices
-- faq
-- frequently asked questions
-- contributor guidelines
-- contributor
+- contributor guide
 description: This article is a set of guidelines for Apache APISIX contributors, including things that a contributor can do and how to do it well.
 ---